erjui/erjui.github.io/_posts/2024-11-06-desktop-setup.md

 tags: [productivity, workspace, technology]
 ---

-# Crafting the Perfect Workspace: My Journey to an Efficient Desktop Setup

 ## Introduction

 As a computer science major as well as a graduate degree in AI, I've always dreamed of building my own computer.
 Building my own workspace, setting up my personal server, and doing various experiments and projects have always been my dreams for a long time.